Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

-project in GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.
+project in GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of web development.

 ## Project Feedback